 Mark is a documentary filmmaker who has directed films and factual series for all the major UK channels as well as several US networks.
 Mark’s first feature documentary, My Kidnapper, played in over 30 countries and received a cinematic release in the UK, winning four-star reviews from The Guardian, Time Out and The Times and was described by Hollywood industry-bible Variety as “a fascinating documentary about the search for closure”.

 Mark now divides his time between documentaries, commercials and content.
 He has created ads and films for John Lewis, Sainsburys, Land Rover, L'Oreal, Maltesers, Walkers, Wilkinson Sword, Dr Oetker, The Open University, EDF Energy, as well as making several short films for OXFAM and the Time to Change mental health charity.

 Hannah brings her expertise as a creative industries business strategist to Horne Productions.

 Following a degree in Hispanic, Portuguese and Latin American Studies, and postgraduate qualifications in Law, Hannah spent six years as a solicitor at Freshfields Bruckhaus Deringer, where she specialised in Dispute Resolution and International Arbitration, with a focus on Latin America.

 She has gained excellent insight into businesses within the creative industries through the founding and editing of her own magazine, specialising in issues related to education, development and children’s lives, along with her roles as Business and Operations Director of a communications and public relations agency focused on the world of art, design, architecture, retail and cultural institutions, and Business Affairs Consultant advising a number of companies on business and financial strategy, legal and operational matters.

-She is currently undertaking the masters’ level qualification Financial Times Non-Executive Director Diploma.
+She has recently gained the masters’ level Financial Times Non-Executive Director Diploma.